datacarpentry/astronomy-python/_episodes/03-motion.md

 {: .checklist}

 > ## Starting from this episode
 >
+> If you are starting a new notebook for this episode, expand this section
+> for information you will need to get started.
+>
+> ## Read me
 > In the previous episode, we ran a query on the Gaia server,
 > downloaded data for roughly 140,000 stars, and saved the data in a FITS file.
 > We will use that data for this episode.